matthiaswietz/Arctic_IceSeeding/readme.md

 This repo describes microbial and chemical analyses from Cardozo et al. (DOI).
-Here, we studied the seeding of microbes and molecules form Arctic sea-ice to seawater during sea-ice melt.
-We used ribosomal metabarcoding to assess microeukaryotic and prokaryotic community dynamics.
-FT-ICR-MS identifed chemcial compounds in sea-ice and meltwater.
-Raw sequence data is available at ENA under BioProject (16S) and XX (18S).
+Here, we studied the seeding of microbes and molecules from Arctic sea-ice to seawater during melt.
+We used ribosomal metabarcoding to assess microeukaryotic and prokaryotic community dynamics, coupled with FT-ICR-MS to identify chemical compounds.
+Raw sequence data is available at ENA under BioProjects XX (16S) and XX (18S).
+Raw FT-ICR-MS data is available under XX.

-Analyses were carried out using the following scripts & input files:
--- Rmarkdowns describing primer-clipping and ASV generation; for both 16S and 18S rRNA amplicons
+-- Directory "dada" contains Rmarkdowns and output files from primer clipping and ASV generation
--- Rscript for ASV and metadata processing, alpha-diversity calculations
+-- Directory "Scripts" contains Rscripts for ASV and metadata processing, alpha-diversity calculations, statistical analyses and figure generation
--- Rscript for generation of manuscript figures
--- Rscript for generation of supplementary figures
--- Metadata and environmental parameters as .txt files
+-- Directory "metadata" contains all additional input files for analysis